GDPR at risk of failing due to underfunding of regulators, study finds

 The result, according to the study carried out by web browser Brave, is that even when wrongdoing is obvious, data protection authorities are wary of using their powers because they fear the legal costs associated with defending infringements by “big tech” companies such as Facebook and Google.

-Article 52(4) of the GPDR requires that national governments give regulators the necessary resources to perform their tasks, something which Brave said is not happening.
+Article 52(4) of the GDPR requires that national governments give regulators the necessary resources to perform their tasks, something which Brave said is not happening.

 “If the GDPR is at risk of failing, the fault lies with national governments, not with the data protection authorities”, said Dr Johnny Ryan, chief policy officer at Brave.